-2.1.8 The TOURNAMENT REFEREE (Cricket BC Tech Committee) shall have no association to any of the participating teams.
+2.1.8 The TOURNAMENT REFEREE (Appointed by Cricket BC-BC BIG BASH) shall have no association to any of the participating teams.

-2.1.9 Neither team will have a right of objection to the appointment of any umpire or Tournament referee.
+2.1.9 Neither team will have a right of objection to the appointment of any Official or Tournament referee & Technical Committee.

-2.2 Change of umpire

-An umpire shall not be changed during the match, other than in exceptional circumstances, unless he/she is injured or ill.
+2.2 Change of umpire - An umpire shall not be changed during the match, other than in exceptional circumstances, unless he/she is injured or ill.

-2.3 CRICKET BC shall decide on the following after consulting TEAM Management/Budget.
+2.3 CRICKET BC-BC BIG BASH shall decide on the following after consulting TEAM Management/Budget.

-2.3.1 CONTRACT & APPOINT A 'FIELD MANAGER' responsible for preparation of pitch & field prior to use and any later field management issues.
+2.3.1 CONTRACT & APPOINT A 'FIELD MANAGER' responsible for preparation of the field prior to use and any later field management issues.
+Ex: No Sprinklers during matches, Pitch Covers, proper marking of field & boundaries, repairing any damage etc. Cricket BC-BC BIG BASH must coordinate with Local City for proper mowing of field as close to game days as practical.